Department Head Message

 The nationally ranked Master of Human Resources program prepares students to be leaders and strategic thinkers in identifying, attracting, and developing talent, putting them on the path towards senior roles managing human capital.
 A key component of the program is a summer-long internship at a major national or international corporation.
 Recent internships have led to graduates beginning their HR careers at Fortune 100 companies including Chevron, Ford Motor Company, General Electric, Honeywell, and TIAA.

 Management faculty are leaders as teachers, mentors, and scholars.
 They are committed to student success and to being positive role models.
-They are advancing their fields of expertise, regularly publishing their research in the leading academic journals including Academy of Management Journal, Academy of Management Review, the Journal of Applied Psychology, the Journal of Management, and Production and Operations Management.
+They are advancing their fields of expertise, regularly publishing their research in the leading academic journals including Academy of Management Journal, Academy of Management Review, the Journal of Applied Psychology, the Journal of Supply Chain Management, and Production and Operations Management.
 Bringing leading edge research to the classroom means that students benefit from recent advances in knowledge and the wisdom and insights of faculty at the forefront of their profession.